 Gina’s current research focuses on representations of Bisexuality and Queer culture in visual media, within the Horror genre and specifically on film.
 She is interested in the power of imagery and the ways in which it can affect pre-established social categories and prescriptions, especially when dealing with themes and subjects that are often relegated to the periphery of the dominant socio-cultural paradigm.

-Emily is a PhD candidate in English at the University of Manitoba.
+Emily is a PhD candidate in the department of English, Theatre, Film & Media.
 She completed her Master of Arts English Literature degree at Queen’s University and her Bachelor of Arts English Specialist degree at the University of Toronto.
-Her research area is primarily disability studies, especially mental illness narratives, and its intersection with speculative fiction and postmodern American literature.
+Her dissertation is on mental illness narratives and antipsychiatry in 1960s literature.
+To indulge her passion for teaching, she currently works as a writing tutor and Cite Right tutor with the Academic Learning Centre.

 Sabrina is a PhD candidate in the Department of English, Theatre, Film & Media.
 She obtained undergraduate degrees in both Commerce and the Arts, with a major in English and a minor in Classics.
 She received her MA from the University of Manitoba and her SSHRC-funded thesis, entitled "Changing Clothes: Female Dress and the Widening Sphere in the Fiction of L.M.
 Montgomery," allowed her to link two of her great loves: historical clothing and L.M.
 Montgomery.
 Sabrina's other research interests include women's writing of the nineteenth century, girls' literature of the early twentieth century, historical dress, and gender.
 Her dissertation will explore the female role in nation-building as it is connected to mobility in such popular novels as Pollyanna, Anne of Green Gables, and A Little Princess.
 Sabrina is an active member of pAGES and is currently co-president.
 She is also a graduate representative of the Victorian Studies Association of Western Canada.

-Kasey Morgan is a second year MA student supervised by Dr. Erin Keating and funded by a SSHRC CGS-M. She received her BA in English with a minor in Psychology from the University of Manitoba in June 2017.
-Her thesis examines the construction of celebrity in the proto-autobiographical paratexts of the works of Aphra Behn and Delarivier Manley in the late Restoration and early eighteenth-century.
-Kasey has presented her work at various colloquia and conferences throughout her BA and MA, including the annual pAGES colloquia and QUEUC at Bishop's University in Sherbrooke, QC.
-She looks forward to presenting at the upcoming Aphra Behn Europe Society 2018 Conference (June 2018) and the Canadian Society for Eighteenth-Century Studies annual conference in October 2018.
+Kasey Morgan is an MA student supervised by Dr. Erin Keating.
+She received her BA in English with a minor in Psychology from the University of Manitoba in 2017.
+Her thesis examines the construction of literary celebrity in the proto-autobiographical paratexts of the works of Aphra Behn and Delarivier Manley in the late Restoration and early eighteenth-century.
+Kasey has presented her work at various colloquia and conferences throughout her BA and MA, including the Aphra Behn Europe Society Biennial Conference (2018), CSECS (2018), the Alternate Histories Research Cluster Symposium (2018), QUEUC (2016), and several pAGES colloquia.
+In addition to her studies Kasey has served as a co-GSA representative and M.A. representative for pAGES and has been actively involved on the UMGSA council for two years.

 Vanessa Nunes is a PhD candidate in English at the University of Manitoba, a SSHRC Doctoral Scholar, and a Research Assistant at the Centre for Globalization and Cultural Studies.
 Her dissertation examines literary and cinematic links between Brazil and Canada, focusing on the depiction of such iconic spaces as Rio’s favelas, the Amazon, and Northern Canada.
 She has recently co-edited with Dr. Diana Brydon “Canada, Brazil, and Beyond,” a special issue of Canada and Beyond: A Journal of Canadian Literary and Cultural Studies.